versionone/asset_api_tests/docs/README.md

 ```
 In the above case, given that `Task:1490` does not have `Member:20` assigned, the result will be that only `Task:1489` now has `Member:1575` in its Owners attribute while the other one remains ownerless.

-## Deferring update projections until the processing phase
+## Deferring execute operation projections until the processing phase

-If you'd like to have the system wait until the actually processing phase to project the target assets to update, you can do this by wrapping your update command inside of a user-alias.
+If you'd like to have the system wait until the actually processing phase to project the target assets to update, you can do this by wrapping your execute operation command inside of a user-alias.
 This is helpful when, for example you need to create a new asset and also invoke an operation on it within a single request.
-Note that you could also invoke an update upon it, though that might be less useful than invoking an operation.
-We will see more about this in practice in subsequent sections, but here's a realistic example:
+Note that you could also invoke an update upon it using an alias to create a deferral, though that might be less useful than invoking an operation.

 Given we want to create a new Story that has a couple of Tests, one of which is already completed from the user's perspective, then we can issue a request like this: